- Mia Riverton Alpert AB '99 | Founder

 Mia now works as an actress-writer-producer in film, television, theater and digital media.
 Her film work includes roles in SPARE PARTS, CAPTURE, 4 WEDDING PLANNERS, OPEN HOUSE, CEO, RECOIL, and RED DOORS, an award-winning film for which she additionally served as producer and songwriter.
 She also co-created a TV pilot for CBS based on Red Doors.
 TV appearances include THE MENTALIST, LEVERAGE, MIAMI MEDICAL, CURB YOUR ENTHUSIASM, BIG TIME RUSH, ONE ON ONE, and STRONG MEDICINE.
 Stage work includes VOICES WE REMEMBER at the Geffen Playhouse and the Ovation-Award-winning world premiere of BARE.
 She has frequently appeared in digital media, starring for three seasons on hit comedy webseries Easy to Assemble and in groundbreaking virtual reality series Gone for Samsung and writer-director JT Petty.

 Nick proudly hails from Boston, Massachusetts.
-He graduated from Harvard in 2007 with a degree in history before eventually transitioning from fact to fiction and moving to Los Angeles in 2013 to become a working screenwriter.
-During the years prior, he worked in both the nonprofit and renewable energy sectors, and also trained as an Olympic Hopeful in the sport of rowing.
-He now aspires to write for both television and film, but still coaches rowing in Marina del Rey… Monday and Wednesday mornings... if anyone out there wants a lesson.
+He graduated from Harvard in 2007 with a degree in History before eventually transitioning from fact to fiction (thanks to Harvardwood's Boston-based features group) and moving to Los Angeles in 2013 to become a screenwriter.
+During the years in between, he worked in the nonprofit and renewable energy sectors, and also trained as an Olympic Hopeful in the sport of rowing.
+Upon arriving in Los Angeles, he interned at Lin Pictures (THE LEGO MOVIE), became a script reader for United Talent Agency, and even found his way back onto the water by coaching rowing in Marina del Rey in the wee hours of weekday mornings.
+He currently works as an assistant to TV writer and executive producer Chip Johannessen (HOMELAND) and lives in Venice with his fiancee, Maren.

 Todd is a graduate of Harvard (AB) and the NYU Graduate Acting Program (MFA).
 At Harvard, he performed in the Hasty Pudding Theatricals, most notably as a Girl Scout named Wanda Buymycookies.
 Todd moved to Los Angeles in early 2015 to pursue a writing career; before that, he was a theater actor in New York.
 When he's not writing, he loves to cook.
 He's also learning to surf; it's not going well.